EinsteinOmics/EinsteinOmics.github.io/_pages/omics-workshop2024.md

 ---

+This is the official page of the Intro to Omics workshop, a student-run, faculty-led workshop meant to introduce concepts in computing, statistics, and bioinformatics for omics data analysis.

-# Pre-requisite materials for Omics workshop
+## Pre-requisite materials for Omics workshop

 We strongly suggest you familiarize yourself with terminal usage (unix), basic introductory R, and basic introductory Python before attending the Omics workshop sessions.